Last Modified November 25, 2022

-On-the-spot fines of £300 can be issued where one or more domestic bags of waste are dumped; this is aimed at tackling low-level domestic fly-tipping.
-For more serious offences, involving large scale fly-tipping such as builder’s rubble, unwanted furniture or a large number of bags, perpetrators will be prosecuted.
-Fly-tipping is an offence that carries an unlimited fine or up to five years imprisonment.
+On-the-spot fixed penalty fines of £300 can be issued where one or more domestic bags of waste are dumped; this is aimed at tackling low-level domestic fly-tipping.
+For more serious offences, involving larger scale fly-tipping such as builder’s rubble, unwanted furniture or a large number of bags, perpetrators will be prosecuted.
+Fly tipping is an offence that carries an unlimited fine or up to five years imprisonment.

 Reporting a fly tip

-- Where it is e.g. road name and any significant landmarks to help us find it easily.
+- Where it is: a road name (please include the nearest junction or house number), what 3 words location or any significant landmarks to help us find it easily.

-- Description of the rubbish e.g. builders waste, household waste, furniture etc.
+- Description of the rubbish: builders waste, household waste, furniture etc.

-Where possible we will investigate reports of fly-tipping to try to find out who is responsible, as well as remove any rubbish which is dumped on council land.
+Where possible we will investigate reports of fly tipping to try to find out who is responsible, as well as remove any waste which is dumped on council land.
 If waste is dumped on private land we will investigate who is responsible for leaving it there, but it is the landowner’s responsibility to dispose of the waste.